certtools/intelmq/docs/user/bots.rst

 * `lookup:` yes
 * `public:` yes
 * `cache (redis db):` none
-* `description:` Collects files matched by regex from GitHub repository via the GitHub API.
+* `description:` Collects files matched by regular expression from GitHub repository via the GitHub API.
   Optionally with GitHub credentials, which are used as the Basic HTTP authentication.

 **Configuration Parameters**